MattM222/Ajax-Form/README.md

 ## Description of the form

 The form works by using an ajax GET request function.
-All the data is handled and displayed by the submit.php file which is then sent back to the form.php
+All the data is handled and displayed by the submit.php file which is then sent back to form.php
-I reason i chose Ajax is because it provides a seamless transition of data transfer from the user to the datastore.ser and is still secure.
+The reason i chose Ajax is because it provides a seamless transition of data transfer from the front-end to the datastore.ser and is still secure.
 This can be used with relational SQL tables.
 I wanted to ensure the page didnt do a full refresh each time data was submitted as that adds extra server resource usage as the page would have to be fully reloaded each time an update was made.
+I have stored all the data in a serialized array which is updated to the datastore.ser file.
+For security reasons if the file is not present it will create a new one, this means a new file would not need to be manually added.
+As this data isn't being added to an SQL database i didnt put any SQL injection protection in place.

 ## How to use the form